Alberto Demicheli: Historical background

-As with his predecessor Juan Maria Bordaberry, some observers would argue that the close links between leading Colorado party figures such as Demicheli and the military mirror the similar elements present in the Colorado party's founder, the 19th century President and military patriot, Fructuoso Rivera.
+As with his predecessor Juan Maria Bordaberry, some observers would argue that the close links between leading Colorado Party figures such as Demicheli and the military mirror the similar elements present in the Colorado Party's founder, the 19th century President and military patriot, Fructuoso Rivera.
 The preference for rule by decree of nineteenth century Colorado President of Uruguay Venancio Flores would also be a historical case in point, according to this argument.
-Others would reason that Demicheli was morally repudiating Colorado party ideals in cooperating with the civilian-military administration which took office in 1973.
+Others would reason that Demicheli was morally repudiating Colorado Party ideals in cooperating with the civilian-military administration which took office in 1973.

-The fact that the Colorado Demicheli twice in his career exercised ministerial / executive powers at periods when rule by decree was in force arguably illustrates the fact that within the Colorado party there was substantial support for such measures.
+The fact that the Colorado Demicheli exercised ministerial / executive powers twice in his career at periods when rule by decree was in force arguably illustrates the fact that within the party there was substantial support for such measures.
 The tendency of some observers to describe Latin American heads of state who ruled by decree as 'de facto' Presidents may be seen in this light.
 Others would seek to discount Demicheli's association with the Colorado Party.